 Rosemary Savinson - Governor at Mulgrave Primary.
 Rosemary has lived and worked locally for 40 years.
 She raised her family in the area and knows it's needs well.
 She has been a Governor of Mulgrave School for 10 years and is chair of the Early Years Committee.
 Before that she was Chair of Governors at a local nursery school.
 She cares passionately about providing high quality services for young children and their families.

 Sue Peach CPFA- Sue is a retired public finance accountant and lecturer.
 Sue has over 27 years experience of working in public sector finance and 13 years lecturing in accounting and business studies.
 As a former Head of Children's Services finance, Sue was able to pursue a passion for ensuring equality of opportunity for children in education and pre-school provision.
 Sue's voluntary work includes her work as a Governor for two schools and the provision of advice and support on financial matters for small voluntary and charitable organisations.

-Zane Denton.
+Zane Denton - now retired as trustee.
 Is a Senior Civil Servant with the Government Legal Department ('GLD'), and is currently head of its Commercial Litigation and Dispute Resolution Team, providing legal services to most central government departments.
 A lot of his work concerns good governance, risk management and effective use of public money.
 He is a Wellbeing and Diversity Champion at GLD, and has also spent a number of years as its Training Principal, responsible for developing new lawyers as they embark on their legal careers within the civil service.
 He has been a solicitor for 20 years, prior to which he was an engineer in East Anglia.
 He has lived in Greenwich since moving to London in 1997, and loves the area.
 He has four children and two grandchildren.